19hours/sg-statutes/Acts/Economic Development Board Act.md

 (d) the manner in which documents, cheques and instruments of any description shall be signed or executed on behalf of the Board;

-(e) the manner and terms of issue and redemption of bonds and debentures by the Board; and
+(e) the manner and terms of issue and redemption of bonds and debentures by the Board;

 (f) generally for the exercise of the Board’s powers under the provisions of this Act.